Stafford and Uttoxeter Railway: Great Northern Railway

 The line from Stafford Common into Stafford itself was doubled in 1882.

-In 1892 large salt deposits were discovered at Stafford Common, and this brought considerable mineral traffic to the line.
+In 1892, large salt deposits were discovered at Stafford Common which brought considerable mineral traffic to the line.

 Uttoxeter developments

-The original layout at Uttoxeter had consisted of a southward junction where the Churnet Valley line and the Stoke to Derby line converged; there was a junction station there, but it was an exchange passenger station only with no public access.
-There were two ordinary stations, Dove Bank (to the north, on the Churnet Valley line) and Bridge Street to the east, towards Bromshall.
-Now in 1881 the North Staffordshire Railway provided a new west-to-north double track curve, completing a triangle.
-A new Uttoxeter station was provided at the western apex of the triangle, and the other stations were closed.
+The original layout at Uttoxeter had consisted of a southward junction. where the Churnet Valley line and the Stoke to Derby line converged; there was a junction station there, but it was an exchange passenger station only with no public access.
+There were two ordinary stations, Dove Bank (Note: To the north, on the Churnet Valley line.) and Bridge Street.
+(Note: To the east, towards Bromshall.)
+In 1881, the NSR provided a new west-to-north double track curve, completing a triangle.
+A new Uttoxeter station was provided at the western apex of the triangle and the other stations were closed.

-Twentieth century
+Early 20th century

-During the First World War cutbacks were made to passenger services and facilities.
+During the First World War, cutbacks were made to passenger services and facilities.
 However, there was considerable freight movement westwards from the armament factories at Branston Depot and Chilwell Ordnance Depot.
 Royal Engineers personnel who had been trained at Longmoor Military Railway were drafted in to work parts of the line.

-In 1919 plans to extend the railway (particularly at Stafford Common) were announced but they were not proceeded with after the announcement of the Railways Act 1921.
+In 1919, plans to extend the railway (particularly at Stafford Common) were announced, but they were not proceeded with after the announcement of the Railways Act 1921.

-In 1923, the Grouping of the Railways of Great Britain took place pursuant to the Railways Act 1921, and the Great Northern Railway, owner of the S&UR line, was a constituent of the new London and North Eastern Railway.
-Through the 1920s and early 1930, some enhancement to passenger receipts took place because of the popularity of inward excursions to places such as the village of Salt, and through traffic to the racecourses at Uttoxeter and Doncaster, and to East Coast seaside destinations.
+In 1923, the Grouping of the Railways of Great Britain took place pursuant to the Railways Act 1921; the GNR, owner of the S&UR line, was a constituent of the new London and North Eastern Railway (LNER).
+Through the 1920s and in early 1930, some enhancement to passenger receipts took place because of the popularity of inward excursions to places such as the village of Salt, through traffic to the racecourses at Uttoxeter and Doncaster, and to east coast seaside destinations.